Contact Data Export - Terms of Use & Legal Framework

 Legal entities (OE, EE, IKE, EPE, SA): Corporate publicity data is not removed.
 It concerns data that is mandatorily published in G.E.MI. and is publicly available by law.
 Its removal would contradict the purpose of commercial publicity (Law 4919/2022, Directive 2017/1132/EU).

 Persons on sanctions lists: Data of persons appearing on sanctions lists (EU, UN, OFAC) comes from official publications of international organizations.
 Its maintenance is necessary for AML/KYC compliance.
 It is not removed.
+A correction request is examined in case of mistaken identification.

 Disclaimer